 The reality is that hiking when you are larger isn't any different than hiking when you are smaller.

-You might want to make a few considerations depending on the state of your health, but we are smart enough now to know that size is not an indicator of health.
+You might want to make a few considerations depending on your health, but we are smart enough now to know that size is not an indicator of health.

 The most important part of this process is to focus on treating your body well.

-If you can make sure that you listen to your body and address your own needs, you will be thrilled to find that you are in for a wonderful and pleasant hiking experience.
+If you make sure to listen to your body and address your own needs, you will be thrilled to find you are in for a wonderful, pleasant hiking experience.

-There are a lot of stigmas about exercising and activity for people who don't necessarily fit the mold painted in society.
+There is a lot of stigma around exercise and activity for people who don't necessarily fit the mold society paints.

 Time and time again, we are greeted with stories of people who are made to feel unwelcome because of how they look, and we are here to say that there is no room at all for that kind of negativity when you are out on the trail.

-Leave the opinions of society back home and head out into the trees.
+Leave society's opinions back home and head out into the trees.
 You belong with all of the other beautiful things in nature.